 By the conditions on the trends, we also have:

 Combining these two equalities then implies:

-Finally, recall we have already shown the equivalence (between the two sets of conditions on the levels and the trends of potential outcomes) for $t = s$ at the beginning of this proof.
-Therefore, the claim of the reverse direction of implication for $t>s$ holds. \end{proof}
+Finally, recall we already showed the equivalence (between the two sets of conditions on the levels and the trends of potential outcomes) for $t = s$ at the start of this proof.
+Hence by induction the claim of the reverse direction of implication for $t>s$ holds. \end{proof}